mattkirkland/design-methods/notepad.md

 ### 8/29/20

 I'm pulling the Gestalt stuff out of my intro-to-UX lecture, we'll see if they know that stuff as we go.
 I guess!
 Added some notes about some Normany stuff, check my sketchbook for details.

+### 9/2/20

+Setting up week 3: people with bodies.
+Basic intro to cogsci and human factors.
+Human Factors: brains and bodies.
+Brains are part of bodies.
+Earliest study is about ergonomics.
+Physical measurements.
+Military body measurements.
+Cockpit design.
+Exclusion based on deviation from the norm.
+There is no average man.
+Psychological measurements equivalent to ergonomics: reaction times. working memory. reading speeds.
+Fatigue.
+Distraction.
+Accessibility.
+ADA.
+Abled-ness as temporal blip.
+Universal design.
+Benefits for all.

+Need to find: sarah hendren talk. intro to ergonomics link. intro to cogsci link.